chunhualiao/smart-browser-assistant/README.md

 ## Features

-*   Adds a "Generate Counter-Argument" option to the right-click context menu when text is selected.
+*   Adds a customizable action to the right-click context menu when text is selected.
-*   Uses your configured OpenRouter API key, selected model, temperature, timeout, and chosen prompt to generate a reply.
+*   Uses your configured OpenRouter API key, selected model, temperature, timeout, and chosen prompt to generate a response based on the selected text.
 *   Aborts the API request and shows an error if the response takes longer than the configured timeout.
-*   Copies the generated reply directly to your clipboard.
+*   Copies the generated response directly to your clipboard.
+*   Comes with a set of default prompts for various tasks:
+    *   **Generate Reply:** Automatically draft a reply to the selected text.
+    *   **Proofread Text:** Check the selected text for grammar, spelling, and clarity.
+    *   **Translate to Chinese (Simplified):** Translate the selected text into Simplified Chinese.
-*   Comes with a set of default prompts focused on constitutional analysis and critical thinking (e.g., Analyze via Specific Amendment, Identify Assumptions, Evaluate Evidence, Generate Counter-Argument, Explore Implications, Custom Students/Einstein Analogy).
+    *   **Critical Analysis:** Prompts focused on constitutional analysis and critical thinking (e.g., Analyze via Specific Amendment, Identify Assumptions, Evaluate Evidence, Generate Counter-Argument, Explore Implications, Custom Students/Einstein Analogy).
 *   Allows editing of any prompt text within the options page.
 *   Dynamically loads available models from OpenRouter (requires valid API key).
 *   Logs generation history (timestamp, model, duration, input, output) locally.